Do any of the following apply to you?

 - Blood pressure disorders and other circulatory damage

 - High risk for central nervous system damage to fetuses of pregnant women who drink

 All GIC plans offer substance abuse treatment benefits.
 For HMO and Harvard Pilgrim Health Care POS plan benefit details, call your plan.
 Your Primary Care Physician can provide you with a referral.
-If you are a Commonwealth Indemnity Plan or a Navigator by Tufts Health Plan member, contact United Behavioral Health directly.
+If you are a Commonwealth Indemnity Plan or a Navigator/Spirit by Tufts Health Plan member, contact Beacon Health Strategies directly.

 This information provided by the Group Insurance Commission .

 Personalization is OFF.
 Your personal browsing history at Mass.gov is not visible because your personalization is turned off.
 To view your history, turn your personalization on.